Imdavyking/econova/documentation/docs/Tutorial/robot.md

 1. User connects their Twitter account.
 2. Website retrieves their past interactions with the bot.
-3. Points are calculated and displayed on the user's dashboard.
+3. Points are calculated and displayed for users to claim.
 4. User redeems points to mint ERC20 tokens.
 5. Tokens are sent to the user's wallet.